nhsconnect/gpconnect/pages/accessrecord/accessrecord_provider_variance.md

 	  <tr>
 		<td><b>Microtest</b></td>
 		<td>Microtest don't have a recognizable Immunisations 'table'; immunisations are extracted from their Recalls & History repositories based on the following Read Codes; <br/>
+        Read Codes; 7L1gz 14b 65 670 6700 68N 8BMb.
+8BQ1.
+8I23 8MC 8ME 9DN 9ki 9Oo 9OX ZV03 ZV04 <br/>
-        7L1gz14b65670670068N8BMb.8BQ1.8I238MC8ME9DN9ki9Oo9OXZV03ZV04 where the code is less than five characters long it will include all codes below it in the Read2 hierarchy.</td>
+		where the code is less than five characters long it will include all codes below it in the Read2 hierarchy.</td>
 	  </tr>
 	</tbody>
 </table>